 The Ontario Energy Board (OEB) awarded EPCOR the project in April 2018, and approved our Leave to Construct application in July 2019.

-The pipeline will commence at Dornoch at an interconnection with Union Gas and will extend westerly from Dornoch to the Bruce Energy Centre, then extending south to serve Inverhuron, Tiverton, Kincardine Lurgan Beach and Point Clark.
+The pipeline will commence at Dornoch at an interconnection with Union Gas and will extend westerly from Dornoch to the Bruce Energy Centre, serving Paisley and Chesley, then extending south to serve Inverhuron, Tiverton, Kincardine Lurgan Beach and Point Clark.
 The pipeline will then extend east to serve Ripley and Lucknow.
 The map below illustrates the routing of this pipeline.
-Click on the image to

 The route selection process